 What Is Vyvanse?

 The generic name for Vyvanse is lisdexamfetamine dimesylate.
-The drug comes in several different dosages and either in pill form or chewable tablets.
-Most doctors start patients at the lowest dosage that may be effective, given their condition and body weight.
+This stimulant drug comes in several different dosages and may be taken in either pill form or chewable tablets.
+Most doctors start clients at the lowest dosage that may be effective, given their condition and body weight.
 Doctors then increase the dosage until the medication produces the desired effect.
-Many people find that Vyvanse is addictive, and they struggle to function when they don’t have the drug in their system.
+Many people find that Vyvanse is addictive, and they struggle to function when they do not have the drug in their system.